Parametrically driven-dissipative three-level Dicke model: Parametrically Driven Open three-level Dicke model

 \subsection{Dynamical phase diagrams}

 To further understand the resonant collective phases, we obtain the dynamics of the system.
-Within the mean-field approximation, we simulate the semiclassical equations of motion shown in Appendix \ref{ap:mf_eom}.
-We initialise the system in the normal phase with small occupation of the photonic mode $a = 10^{-2}$ and $j^\ell_\mu =0$, except for $j^\mathrm{D}_z=j^\mathrm{B}_z=-1/2$.
+Within the mean-field approximation, we simulate the semiclassical equations of motion shown in Appendix \ref{ap:mf_eom}. {Similar to the HP theory in the previous subsection, we initialise the system in the normal phase with small non-zero} occupation of the photonic mode $a = 10^{-2}$, We further choose $j^\ell_\mu =0$, except for $j^\mathrm{D}_z=j^\mathrm{B}_z=-1/2$.
 In addition to the photonic mode occupation $|a|^2$, we are also interested in the $x$-component of the pseudospins $ j^\mathrm{D}_x$ and $j^\mathrm{B}_x$.
 Time is in units of the modulation period $T=2\pi/\omega_\mathrm{dr}$.
 The parameters for the simulation are shown in Appendix \ref{ap:param}.

 In Fig.~\ref{fig:npsrdyn}, we present exemplary dynamics for resonant modulation specifcially for $\omega_{\mathrm{dr}}=1.05\,\omega_{\mathrm{B}}$.
 We choose the light-matter coupling strengths close to the phase boundary between the normal and superradiant phases, specifically $\lambda = 0.98\,\lambda_{\mathrm{cr}}$ and $\lambda = 1.02\,\lambda_{\mathrm{cr}}$, respectively.
 In the absence of driving, $f_0=0$, we reproduce the prediction of a normal phase NP and superradiant phase SP from the standard two-level Dicke model.
 Periodic driving closed to but blue-detuned from $\omega_\mathrm{B}$ leads to similar long-time behaviour for $\lambda < \lambda_\mathrm{cr}$ and $\lambda > \lambda_\mathrm{cr}$.
 That is, the spin components related to the order parameters in the atom-cavity system, $j^{\mathrm{D}}_x$ and $j^{\mathrm{B}}_x$, periodically changes their sign concomitant to pulses of light being emitted.
-The slow subharmonic oscillations in $j^{\mathrm{D}}_x$, as exemplified in Figs.~\ref{fig:npsrdyn}(a) and \ref{fig:npsrdyn}(b), reflects the temporal periodicity of the entire light-matter system.
-On the other hand, $j^{\mathrm{B}}_x$ rapidly switches sign, as shown in Figs.~\ref{fig:npsrdyn}(c) and \ref{fig:npsrdyn}(f).
+The slow subharmonic oscillations in $j^{\mathrm{D}}_x$, as exemplified in Fig.~\ref{fig:npsrdyn}(b), reflects the temporal periodicity of the entire light-matter system. {Note that}, $j^{\mathrm{B}}_x$ rapidly switches sign, as shown in Figs.~\ref{fig:npsrdyn}(c) and \ref{fig:npsrdyn}(f).